dotnet/docs/docs/standard/parallel-programming/how-to-return-a-value-from-a-task.md

 ---
-title: "How to: Return a Value from a Task | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017"
+title: "How to: Return a Value from a Task" ms.custom: "" ms.date: "03/30/2017"
 ms.prod: ".net"